Transpersonal Psychology (Master's)

 Credits 3

 Work collaboratively with peers, guided/supervised by the instructor, and practice core competencies associated with professional coaching organizations.
-Meet online and through synchronous teleconferences to discuss coaching scenarios, case studies, and personal experiences as coaches.
-Begin coaching practice with actual clients and be expected to receive coaching by qualified coach practitioners.
+Meet online and through synchronous teleconferences to discuss coaching scenarios, personal experiences as coaches, and participate in 5 live observed coaching mini sessions.
+Begin coaching practice with actual clients and peers outside of class.

 MTP8812: Practicum in Transformative Coaching II